Package 'CoSMoS'

 Description

-Generates multiple time series with given marginals and spatiotemporal properties, just provide (1) the output of fitVAR function, and (2) the number of time steps to simulate.
+Generates multiple time series with given marginals and spatiotemporal properties.
+Provide (1) the output of fitVAR and (2) the number of time steps to simulate.

 Usage